 Access to Te Puna for women is free

-Access to Te Puna for women will be free through an initiative called Zero Data, which provides free access to several health websites.
+Access to Te Puna for women is free through an initiative called Zero Data, which provides free access to several health websites.

 Women will not incur mobile charges or require having data on their mobiles when they access the site through the secure personalised link.